jprovoeasi/Demo-UITableView/README.md

 # Demo-UITableView

-Deze demo toont de basic werking van een UITableView.
+This demo shows the basics of a UITableView.